 St. Louis Cemetery #1

-Established by Spanish royal decree on August 14, 1789, St. Louis Cemetery #1 is not only the oldest cemetery that can be visited in New Orleans, it is also said to be the most haunted.
+Established by a Spanish royal decree on August 14, 1789, St. Louis Cemetery #1 is not only the oldest cemetery that can be visited in New Orleans, it is also said to be the most haunted.

 Upon initial development, the cemetery was divided into sections for Catholics, non-Catholics, and slaves.
 Initial burials appear to have taken place in a haphazard manner, leading to the current maze of tombs and aisles.
 Though the cemetery spans just one square block, it is the resting place of thousands.
 Currently, it holds over 700 tombs, the remains of over 100,000 people, and is still the site of several burials each year.
 It is listed on the National Register of Historic Places.